oceanprotocol/ocean.py/READMEs/services.md

 ## Introduction

 Ocean uses these off-chain services:
 * [Ocean Provider](https://github.com/oceanprotocol/provider) is for data services.
-Specifically, it's a REST API serving download and compute service requests.
-Run by marketplace or the data publisher.
+Specifically, it's a REST API serving requests for two types of data services: static urls (for downloading data) and compute services.
+It's run by the marketplace or the data publisher.
 * [Ocean Aquarius](https://github.com/oceanprotocol/aquarius) is metadata cache REST API.
 This helps to aid search in marketplaces.

 We now describe how to use these.

-## 1. Create a config file
+## 1. Set config values

+You can set config values as envvars or via a file.
+Here we use a file.

 In your working directory, create a file `config.ini` and fill it with the following.
 It points to the infura id that you created in the previous tutorial, and the urls for off-chain services (Provider, Aquarius).
 ```